16 Life Skills Your Kids Will Need Before They Leave Home

 Plus, home-cooked meals are often less expensive than prepared foods.
 So adults who know how to cook also have the ability to keep their food budgets in check.

-The first step in making kids comfortable in the kitchen is give them safe and easy-to-use tools and gadgets, such a knife or vegetable peeler, for example.
+The first step in making kids comfortable in the kitchen is to give them safe and easy-to-use tools and gadgets, such as a knife or vegetable peeler, for example.
 See 11 Tools That Turn Kids Into Confident Kitchen Helpers for a list of helpful supplies.

 Thirty Handmade Days provides some great ideas for how to begin teaching kids to cook in its post, Kids Cooking Camp at Home.